 While systems in the developed world to address NCDs are relatively advanced, NCDs continue to pose an increasing burden on health and economic development in developing countries — where 80 percent of NCD-related deaths take place.

 To help address this challenge, Merck is proud to be a founding member of Access Accelerated — a global initiative to advance access to non-communicable disease (NCD) prevention and care in low and lower-middle income countries (LICs and LMICs).
-Launched during the Annual Meeting of World Economic Forum in Davos, Switzerland, Access Accelerated brings together 22 biopharmaceutical companies that will work in partnership with the World Bank and the Union of International Cancer Control (UICC).
+Launched during the World Economic Forum 2017 Annual Meeting in Davos, Switzerland, Access Accelerated brings together 22 biopharmaceutical companies that will work in partnership with the World Bank and the Union of International Cancer Control (UICC).

 We have a responsibility not only to discover innovative medicines, but also to innovate in how we improve them, how we use technology, and how we partner with the health community to bring them to the people who need them.
 All stakeholders – governments, industry, civil society, patients and caregivers — need to engage in creative and collaborative partnerships to address NCDs.

-We are committed to broadening the number of solutions available to patients and help decrease the affliction of NCDs.
+We are committed to broadening the number of solutions available to patients and helping decrease the affliction of NCDs.

 “The surest remedy for any disease is to invent the best medicine or vaccine and ensure that the broadest number of patients have access to it.”

 Sustainable Development Goals (SDGs) represent the international community’s aspirations for improving the lives of the world’s poorest people.
 To date, there has been no greater effort to overcome extreme poverty, poor health, hunger and other development challenges.
 The 2030 Agenda for Sustainable Development recognizes NCDs as a major challenge for sustainable development and aims to reduce by one third premature mortality from NCDs by 2030.